gjbex/training-material/CPlusPlus/Boost/README.md

 1. `Vector`: illustration of vectors and vector operations using Boost.
 1. `Odeint`: using the Boost odeint library to solve a set of ordinary differential equations.
+1. `ProgramOptions`: using the Boost program options library to deal with command line arguments.